TZstatsADS/Spring2018-Project3-Group3/README.md

 The time consuming and accuracy of our models as follows:

-We chose SIFT+RGB and XgBoost as our proposed model:
+We chose SIFT+ Image RGB and XgBoost as our proposed model:

 ![image](figs/xgboost.jpg)

-We interpreted RGB feature and selected the top 5 significant varible for each model, which indicates the different colors for each model:
+We interpreted Image RGB feature and selected the top 5 significant varible for each model, which indicates the different colors for each model:
 ![image](figs/rgb1.jpg)
 ![image](figs/rgb2.jpg)

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
+Zhongxing Xue organized the team work and discussion, and led the whole team to make analysis and summary.
+ZX put forward the Image RGB feature, and wrote code to calculate them.
+ZX was also responsible for GBM model.
+Zhongxing was the presenter of the group, and he design the powerprint.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.